Amalrician: Exposure of the movement

 Two contemporary accounts exist regarding the exposure of Amalrican activities by the church magisterium in the Middle Ages.
 The first was documented by Guillelmus Brito, while the second, more detailed account can be found in Caesarius von Heisterbach's Dialogus miraculorum (Dialogue about Miracles), written in 1223.

-According to Guillelmus, news of the heresy was quietly brought to the attention of the Bishop of Paris, Peter of Nemours (also known as[Pierre II de la Chapelle).
+According to Guillelmus, news of the heresy was quietly brought to the attention of the Bishop of Paris, Peter of Nemours (also known as Pierre II de la Chapelle).
 It was also brought to the attention of Guérin (Garinus), the chancellor of France and an influential advisor to King Philip II.
 In order to gather further information, the two dignitaries send Radulf von Namur, a skilled master, to secretly infiltrate the Amalricans under the guise of a follower.
 Described by Guillelmus as a cunning and devout Catholic, Radulf successfully gained the trust of the group and was able to gather incriminating evidence through confidential conversations.
 Once he had gathered enough information, he reported back to the authorities and the Amalricans were ultimately arrested and brought to Paris.

 Caesarius von Heisterbach offers a comparable but more detailed account of the situation.
-According to his writings, a man named William “the Goldsmith”, a follower of the Amalrician movement, approached Rudolf (also known as Radulf) of Namur and falsely claimed to be a messenger from God.
-It is important to note that the title of 'Goldsmith' was most likely an epithet for William's work in alchemy and not an indication of his profession as a trained theologian.
+According to his writings, a man named William "the Goldsmith", a follower of the Amalrician movement, approached Rudolf (also known as Radulf) of Namur and falsely claimed to be a messenger from God.
+The title of 'Goldsmith' was most likely an epithet for William's work in alchemy and not an indication of his profession as a trained theologian.
 William propagated the belief that a new era of the Holy Spirit had arrived, in which the sacraments of the church were rendered obsolete.
 He further asserted that he was one of seven chosen men through whom the Holy Spirit would reveal himself.
 In addition, William attempted to gain the favor of King Philip II by prophesying that in this new age, all empires would come under the rule of the King of France.

 Upon questioning, Radulf inquired if William had any fellow believers who shared his supposed beliefs.
 In response, William revealed that there were indeed many like-minded individuals, naming specific individuals.
 Upon recognising the potential threat this heresy posed to the church, Radulf reported his encounter with William to the Bishop of Paris and prominent theologians.
 They then authorised Radulf and another priest to deceive the Amalricians by feigning to be one of them and investigating their doctrine.
 In doing so, they were promised absolution for their sins.